 Ferry Access Guide

 The MBTA ferry system includes 3 routes and 7 docks, which serve the Charlestown Navy Yard, Long Wharf, Logan International Airport, Hingham, Hull, and Rowes Wharf.
-All docks and boats are accessible to seniors and people with disabilities.
+All docks and boats are accessible to older adults and people with disabilities.

 Key access features include: